 HOW’D YOU GET STARTED IN YOUR LINE OF WORK?

-Ryan’s practiced bonsai since he was 14 years old.
-He conceptualized Mirai to be the resource that he always wished for as a young bonsai enthusiast.
+I've practiced bonsai since he was 14 years old.
+I conceptualized Mirai to be the resource that I always wished for as a young bonsai enthusiast.
 It is an incubator where the most innovative, highly-skilled bonsai is being created.
 It is also an educational resource for the most dedicated individuals who, regardless of whether they’ve practiced bonsai for 2 months or 20 years, are willing to start from the ground up to build a solid foundation of horticultural knowledge, design savvy, and technical proficiency.

 WHAT’S HAPPENING WITH YOUR BUSINESS CURRENTLY THAT EXCITES YOU?
 WHAT DO YOU WANT THE WORLD TO KNOW ABOUT YOUR WORK?

-The Artisans Cup is the most exciting outgrowth of Mirai that we’re currently focused on.
-After The Cup, we’ll shift our attention to other endeavors that will continue to innovate the practice of American Bonsai.
+The Artisans Cup is the most exciting outgrowth of Mirai that I'm currently focused on.
+After The Cup, I'll shift my attention to other endeavors that will continue to innovate the practice of American Bonsai.
 Stay tuned!

 WHAT INSPIRED YOU TO SPONSOR THE ARTISANS CUP?

-We’re not only sponsoring The Artisans Cup, it’s our brainchild!
+I'm not only sponsoring The Artisans Cup, it’s my brainchild!

 WHY SHOULD PEOPLE CARE ABOUT AMERICAN BONSAI?